AshCat31/AshCat31.github.io/README.md

 Click anywhere on the screen to add a box at that location.
 Drag boxes with the shift key.
-Connect Boxes with the ctrl key.
+Connect boxes with the ctrl key.
 Delete boxes with the alt key.

 Usage